 The following Banking & Finance practice note produced in partnership with Kathryn Emmett, Rosa Mottershead, Rob Marsh, Andrew Hedges, Imogen Garner and Cara Dowling of Norton Rose Fulbright provides comprehensive and up to date legal information covering:

 This Practice Note will outline global and EU initiatives in sustainable finance, as well as the current approach in the UK.
+As this is a fast-moving area, this Practice Note will be updated periodically.
+The information contained in this note is correct as at July 2021.
+For developments since then, see: Practice Note: Sustainable finance—recent news.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.